 NEȾOLṈEW̱ Indigenous Language Learning Atlas

-NILLA provides a space for Indigenous communities, advocates, researchers, and allies to engage and exchange knowledge, and to share their own and learn about others’ successful language learning strategies within Canada.
+NILLA is a new online space for Indigenous communities, advocates, researchers, and allies to engage and exchange knowledge, and to share their own and learn about others’ successful language learning strategies within Canada.

 Knowledge Sharing through NILLA

-The NILLA project takes on a leadership role in developing reliable mechanisms to ensure community ownership over data and knowledge shared through an online portal.
-The NILLA portal will feature two levels of accessibility: A public component open to anyone interested in the language revitalization initiatives taking place across Canada, and a second, password-protected portion only accessible to contributing partner communities via login.
-This protected space will facilitate information sharing and networking between Indigenous communities: informational items will include curricula examples and communities can digitally interact with one another to perhaps seek further information or share experiences about language revitalization efforts within their own communities.
+NILLA is committed to community ownership over information while facilitating knowledge sharing.
+The NILLA online Portal features two levels of accessibility: A public component open to anyone interested in the language revitalization initiatives taking place across Canada, and a second, password-protected portion only accessible to contributing partner communities via login.